eduart1989/NestBullQueue/README.md

 - **POST /customers/:customerId/orders/:orderId/send-invoice** - Send invoice for a specific order
 - **POST /customers/send-invoices** - Send invoices for all uninvoiced orders

+To seed some data please check request.http file